junnbang/nginx-in-docker/README.md

 8. Completed!
 The Nginx server is now acting as the gateway between the client and the servers where the `/` path will be redirected to the flask server while the `/api` path will be redirected to the node server.

-> *These instructions is based on usage on Docker Machine, not Docker Desktop.*
+> *These instructions are based on usage on Docker Machine, not Docker Desktop.*

 ## Instructions on how to stop the Docker container
 1. To stop all containers, type `docker-compose stop`.